Up to 50% off sofas & mattresses — limited‑time deals.

 Do leather sofas feel hot during long movie nights?

-They can.
-In our rotation, the recliner model ran the warmest when we stayed in one position for hours, while the stationary sofas were easier to “cool down” simply by shifting posture.
+Yes, they can.
+In our rotation, Fallon ran warmest when we stayed in one position for hours, while the stationary models cooled down faster once we shifted posture.

 Which option felt best for lower-back sensitivity?

-Rawlins felt the most naturally supportive for upright sitting, while Buckley and the sectional were better when I added a small lumbar cushion and avoided sliding into a slouch.
+Rawlins felt the most naturally supportive for upright sitting.
+Buckley and the sectional worked better once I added a small lumbar cushion and avoided slouching.

 Is a power reclining sofa worth it if you only recline occasionally?

-Only if you value the head/neck adjustability.
-If recline is a rare feature for you, a well-balanced stationary sofa can feel simpler day to day.
+Only if you expect to use the head and neck adjustment often.
+If you recline only occasionally, a well-balanced stationary sofa is usually simpler day to day.

 What’s the most practical choice for hosting?

-The sectional handled group seating most naturally, because people could spread out without fighting for one preferred seat.
+Natuzzigroup handled group seating most naturally because people could spread out without competing for one preferred seat.

 Previous post